psychemedia/pentrich-uprising/12_leeds_mercury.md

 "JOHN BYNG, Major-General."
 To Mr. Edward Baines, at the Mercury-Office, Leeds."

 In justice to ourselves, it is proper to remark, that in our paper of last week, we stated facts, rather than drew inferences, and that not one of those facts has been shaken by the above letter.
 We did not say that "Oliver was employed by General Byng to entrap the persons taken up at Thornhill Lees."
 On the contrary, we said, that "from every thing we has heard of the character and conduct of General Byng, we were persuaded that he had been merely the medium for receiving Oliver's information, and that whoever might have employed him, the General had merely acted in the discharge of his official duty."
 Nor did we state that Oliver "left London with the view of exciting and fomenting disturbances in different parts of the country."
 We could not dive into the dark recesses of Oliver's mind, and it was as impossible for us to know with what views he left London, as it must be for General Byng to speak to the same fact.
 But with whatever views he left London, or whatever might be the nature of the instructions he received from Ministers on his departure, we think that, after the exposure which it has fallen to our lot to make of his nefarious practices, both General Byng and the country must now be convinced, that this profligate informer has excited and fomented disturbances in different parts of the country, and in the words of the Wakefield Journal, "that had there been no Mr. Oliver there would have been no plot."
 That there is a great mass of dissatisfaction in the country, and that rumours of the nature alluded to in General Byng's letters, will continue to prevail as long as the public distress prevails, cannot be doubted; but that there was any concerted plan for a rising of the people, till Mr. Oliver and his co-adjutors came into the country, and injected their treasons into the minds of the people, would, we apprehend, be very difficult to prove.
 Even with Mr. Oliver's assistance, the meeting at Thornhill, if a meeting it could be called, was a most pitiful assembly, and General Byng, we are convinced, when he saw the materials of which that meeting was composed, must have perceived, that all apprehensions of the West Riding of Yorkshire being three days afterwards thrown into a state of insurrection, were utterly groundless.
 When the General uses the word *delegates*, he must, we presume, apply it in the popular and not in the correct acceptation of the term.
 It is our firm conviction, that not a single individual present, Mr. Oliver alone excepted, was clothed with delegated powers.
 The narrative of Thomas Murray, given above, proves very clearly what sort of delegation he possessed; and from every thing we can learn, we are persuaded, that the other delegates just as much represented the places where they happened to reside, as Thomas Murray represented the town of Leeds.
 General Byng's mode of accounting for Oliver's late attendance at the meeting, is proved by the testimony of Murray to be incorrect, (unintentionally so, no doubt.)
 We find this man in Leeds, twelve miles only from the place of meeting at half-past, seven o'clock in the morning of Friday, the 6th of June, inquiring, not for *Cleckheaton*, but for *Dewsbury* and *Thornhill*; and we find also, from the concurrent testimony of Mr. Willans and Thomas Murray, that the principal cause of his late attendance was, his wish to seduce Mr. Willans to attend that meeting, to which he had, by a different artifice, decoyed Thomas Murray.
 General Byng's disavowal of the possession of any powers to hire persons to give him information, we do not call in question, though we do not perceive the propriety of making such a disclaimer, when the conduct of a confessedly *hired* spy is under discussion.
-It is a matter of perfect indifference to the public, whether Mr. Oliver's remuneration stands under the head of "Secret Service Money," or of "Army Estimates."
+It is a matter of perfect indifference to the public, whether Mr. Oliver's remuneration stands under the head of "Secret Service Money" or of "Army Estimates."

 The observation of Lord Liverpool, that Mr. Oliver was sent by Government to discover, and not to form plots, may be true, but a first Minister of State ought to know, that when a spy cannot find a plot, he will make one; and when he knows that his employers have a *Green Bag* to fill, he will not fail to present them with his well-timed contributions.
 But Lord Liverpool, in some of the reports of his speech, says, that if Oliver has practised the arts alleged against him, and endeavoured to excite the people to treasonable acts, he has exceeded his instructions.
 In that case, let him be brought to justice.
 Overt acts of treason have been committed, and Mr. Oliver, an avowed agent of Ministers, has perpetrated the crime.
 Either the agent or the principals are guilty.
 If he be not tried, they ought to be impeached.
 Impartial justice, and the loudly raised voice of the country, demands it; and it is the duty of Parliament to see that so reasonable a demand is satisfied.